11 Common Digital Accessibility Myths (And Why They’re Wrong)

-Digital accessibility is often misunderstood, leading to many misconceptions about the effort required and the impact it can have on a business.
-Here, we debunk the most common accessibility myths and explain why they’re not true, so you can make informed decisions about the inclusivity of your website.
+In reality, it is about creating digital experiences that everyone can use, whether they have a disability or not.
+In this article, we debunk the most common accessibility myths and explain why they’re wrong, helping you make informed decisions about the inclusivity of your website.

 In East Asian mythology, 玄武 (Xuanwu) embodies resilience and balance

-Accessibility is not just about helping people with disabilities; it’s about improving the user experience for everyone.
-Accessible websites are easier to navigate and interact with, regardless of the user’s abilities.
-Consider mobile users, elderly individuals, and people in noisy environments—accessibility benefits all of them, too.
-By focusing solely on people with disabilities, you ignore the wider group of users who benefit from accessible design.
-Accessibility is a core part of good design that helps all users, not just people using assistive technologies.
+The Truth: Accessibility is not just about helping people with disabilities; it’s about improving the user experience for everyone.
+Accessible websites are easier to navigate and interact with, regardless of the user’s abilities or accessibility needs.
+Mobile users, elderly individuals, and people in noisy or distracting environments all benefit from inclusive design too.

 Myth 2: “Accessibility is only about adding alt text to images”

-Whilst alt text is an important component, accessibility involves much more than just describing images.
-It includes ensuring that your website is fully navigable with a keyboard, that it works well with screen readers, and that all interactive elements are clearly identifiable.
-Comprehensive accessibility means making sure that every aspect of your site, from colour contrast to form inputs, is optimised for all users.
+Comprehensive accessibility means making sure that every aspect of your site, from colour contrast to form inputs, is optimised for all users in line with web compliance standards.
 Focusing on just one part of the accessibility equation means you’re missing out on improving the overall user experience for everyone, not just people using screen readers.

 Myth 3: “My website is fine as long as it passes automated tests”

-Automated tests are useful for identifying certain issues, but they can’t detect all accessibility barriers, especially those that affect user experience.
-Manual testing—like using screen readers, keyboard-only navigation, or real-world user feedback—is necessary to catch the issues that automated tools might miss.
 Accessibility requires a holistic approach, not just a quick scan.
 Automated tools are helpful but are not a substitute for real-world testing.
-They can only find a limited range of issues, so relying on them exclusively means you’re missing out on potentially crucial accessibility problems that manual testing would reveal.
+They can only find a limited range of issues, so relying on them exclusively means you’re missing out on potentially crucial accessibility problems that manual or inclusive user testing would reveal.

-Automated tools can only flag certain issues, such as missing alt text or broken links, but they can’t assess the overall usability of your site for people with disabilities.
+Why it’s wrong: Automated tools can only flag certain issues, such as missing alt text or broken links, but they can’t assess the overall usability of your site for people with disabilities.
 Many accessibility barriers, such as issues with screen readers or keyboard accessibility, can only be detected through manual testing or real-world user feedback.

 Myth 4: “Accessibility is too expensive and time-consuming”